FlaviaTG/BioPopWork/README.md

 ```
 conda activate ANGSD
 ```
-### Creat a list file of your bam files for each sample with the path.
-See example in `bam-list-unplaced.txt`
+### Creat a list file of your bam
-This is an old version GATK like genotype likelihoods by using the following flags
+The list need to have the files for each sample with the path.
+See example in `bam-list-unplaced.txt` This is an old version GATK like genotype likelihoods by using the following flags
 - -doGlf 2: binary glf
 - -doMajorMinor 1: Infer major and minor from GL